xR3b0rn/dbcppp/README.md

         ret
 ```
 Binary was generated using Compiler Explorer: https://godbolt.org/z/8YFjok
+# Known issues
+* decode64 isn't working correctly on LittleEndian-maschine and BigEndian-signal
+* both decode functions weren't tested on a BigEndian-maschine
 ### Similar projects
   * [Vector_DBC](https://bitbucket.org/tobylorenz/vector_dbc/src/master/) Does basically the same, the biggest difference is that it uses `bison` instead of `boost::spirit` for grammar parsing
   * [CAN BUS tools in Python 3 (cantools)](https://github.com/eerimoq/cantools)